Department of Electrical and

 To contact me please use: email@example.com.

-Yariv Ephraim received the D.Sc. in Electrical Engineering
+Yariv Ephraim received the D.Sc. degree in Electrical

-since 1991, where he is Professor of Electrical and Computer Engineering.
+currently is Professor of Electrical and Computer Engineering.
+He is

-He is co-recipient with Dr. William J. J. Roberts of the 1999-2000 EURASIP best paper award.
-He is a Fellow of
+co-recipient with Dr. William J. J. Roberts of the 1999-2000 EURASIP best paper award.
+He was elected Fellow

-the IEEE.
-He was an Associate Editor of the
+of the IEEE in 1994.
+He was an Associate

-IEEE Transactions on Audio, Speech and Language Processing.
-He is on the
+Editor of the IEEE Transactions on Audio, Speech and Language Processing.
+He is

-Editorial Board of Foundations and Trends in Signal Processing.
-His research
+on the Editorial Board of Foundations and Trends in Signal Processing.
+His

 Communication and Information Theory